Ho-mmd/DES_Instrument-Cluster/RPI_Can_Pydbus/RPI_Setting.md

-# Conneting Raspberry Pi using CAN Connection
+# Setting Raspberry Pi using CAN and D-Bus

 ### Using
 ###### - Raspberry Pi 4B